HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-1.md

 ## Rotations

 For the left rotation, the left child moves into the place of the head node, inheriting the head as its right child, and the head node inherits the left node's right subtree.
-Again, these [lecture slides](https://courses.cs.washington.edu/courses/cse373/06sp/handouts/lecture12.pdf) from Washington University are really helpful if you need to visualize this.
+Again, these [lecture slides](https://courses.cs.washington.edu/courses/cse373/06sp/handouts/lecture12.pdf) from Washington University are really helpful if you want to visualize this.

 The right rotation is identical, except we are moving the right node into place of the head node, which inherits the right node's left subtree.
 ```cpp